Emmett Till: Encounter between Till and Carolyn Bryant

 Decades later, Simeon Wright also challenged the account given by Carolyn Bryant at the trial.
 Wright claims he entered the store "less than a minute" after Till was left inside alone with Bryant, and he saw no inappropriate behavior and heard "no lecherous conversation".
-Wright said Till "paid for his items and we left the store together".
+Wright said Till "paid for his items and we left the store together."
 In their 2006 investigation of the cold case, the FBI noted that a second anonymous source, who was confirmed to have been in the store at the same time as Till and his cousin, supported Wright's account.

 Author Devery Anderson writes that in an interview with the defense's attorneys, Bryant told a version of the initial encounter that included Till grabbing her hand and asking her for a date, but not Till approaching her and grabbing her waist, mentioning past relationships with white women, or having to be dragged unwillingly out of the store by another boy.
 Anderson further notes that many remarks prior to Till's kidnapping made by those involved indicate that it was his remarks to Bryant that angered his killers, rather than any alleged physical harassment.
 For instance, Mose Wright (a witness to the kidnapping) said that the kidnappers mentioned only "talk" at the store, and Sheriff George Smith only spoke of the arrested killers accusing Till of "ugly remarks".
 Anderson suggests that this evidence taken together implies that the more extreme details of Bryant's story were invented after the fact as part of the defense's legal strategy.

-In any event, after Wright and Till left the store, Bryant went outside to retrieve a pistol from underneath the seat of a car.
+After Wright and Till left the store, Bryant went outside to retrieve a pistol from underneath the seat of a car.
 Till and his companions saw her do this and left immediately.
 It was acknowledged that Till whistled while Bryant was going to her car.
 However, one witness, Roosevelt Crawford, maintained that Till's whistle was directed not at Bryant, but at the checkers game that was taking place outside the store.

-Carolyn's husband Roy Bryant was on an extended trip hauling shrimp to Texas and did not return home until August 27.
-Historian Timothy Tyson said an investigation by civil rights activists concluded Carolyn Bryant did not initially tell her husband Roy Bryant about the encounter with Till, and that Roy was told by a person who hung around down at their store.
+Carolyn's husband, Roy Bryant, was on an extended trip hauling shrimp to Texas and did not return home until August 27.
+Historian Timothy Tyson said an investigation by civil rights activists concluded Carolyn Bryant did not initially tell her husband Roy Bryant about the encounter with Till, and that Roy was told by a person who frequented their store.
 Roy was reportedly angry at his wife for not telling him.
 Carolyn Bryant told the FBI she did not tell her husband because she feared he would assault Till.